Croat–Bosniak War: Contest of Travnik and Kakanj

-In central Bosnia, the situation between Bosniaks and Croats remained relatively calm during May.
+In central Bosnia, the situation between Muslims and Croats remained relatively calm during May.
 The Sarajevo government used that time to reorganize its army, naming Rasim Delić as Commander of the ARBiH, and to prepare an offensive against the HVO in the Bila Valley, where the city of Travnik was located, and in the Kakanj municipality.
 By April, the ARBiH in the Travnik area had around 8,000–10,000 men commanded by Mehmed Alagić.
 The HVO had some 2,500–3,000 soldiers, most of them on the defence lines against the VRS.
 The HVO had its headquarters in Travnik, but the city was controlled by the ARBiH.

 On 4 June the ARBiH attacked HVO positions in Travnik and its surroundings.
 The HVO units holding the front lines were struck from the rear and the headquarters in Travnik was surrounded.
 After a few days of street fighting the outnumbered HVO forces were defeated.
 Thousands of civilians and HVO soldiers fled to nearby Serb-held territory as they were cut off from HVO held positions.
 On 8 June the village of Maline near Travnik was captured by the mujahideen.
 More than 200 Croat civilians and soldiers were imprisoned.
 At least 24 Croat civilians and POWs were subsequently killed by mujahideen forces near the village of Bikoši northeast of Travnik.
 The seizure of Travnik and its surrounding villages triggered a large exodus of Croats from the area.
 Captured civilians and POWs were detained by the ARBiH in a cellar of the JNA barracks in Travnik.

 The ARBiH continued its offensive to the east of the city and secured a corridor from Zenica to Travnik.
 The HVO was pushed to Novi Travnik and Vitez.
 On 10 June the ARBiH shelled Vitez, during which eight children had been killed in a playground by an artillery shell.
-Due to the advancement of Bosniak forces, the HVO headquarters in Mostar declared full mobilization on the territory of Herzeg-Bosnia.
+Due to the advance of Muslim forces, the HVO headquarters in Mostar declared full mobilization on the territory of Herzeg-Bosnia.